zydou/arti/web/docs/integrating-arti/custom-wrappers/android.md

 You are good to start programming in `src/lib.rs`.

 To make your functions available to Java, you need to set certain modifiers on them, and to name them with a special convention.
-You should be familiar with this if you used the JNI before.
-If not, it's probably time to learn how to use it.
+You should be familiar with this if you used the `JNI` before.
+If not, it's time to learn how to use it.

 ```rust
 // defined the method "myMethod" on class "MyClass" in package "net.example"